How To Make Your Own Championship Belt

 We used a cup from the kitchen to create the circle on the silver sparkle craft paper then glued it at the top of the belt buckle.
 The black shapes on either side of the circle were cut from black craft paper.

-Begin glueing all of the pieces into place as seen above.
+Begin glueing all of the pieces into place on the belt buckle as seen above.
 The flags come attached to a stick for display purposes.
 We cut the flags from the stick and then trimmed them down to fit our rectangle pieces.

 One of everyone’s favorite things about our DIY Championship belt is the bling from the stick on jewels.
 We selected larger jewels so they would stand out.